 Is insurance tax deductible?

 Generally yes — for business insurance.
-Insurance premiums that protect your business, its property, employees, or operations are deductible as ordinary and necessary business expenses.
-Personal insurance and life insurance where the business is the beneficiary are generally not deductible.
+Premiums that protect a business, its property, employees, professional work, or operations are usually deductible.
+Personal insurance is generally not deductible, while vehicle, health, home-office, and life insurance have their own rules.

-On this page: Short answer · Who this applies to · Insurance types · When it's deductible · When it's not deductible · Life insurance — special rules · Schedule C · Example · Records · Specific lookups · FAQ
+On this page: Short answer · Who this applies to · Insurance types · When it's deductible · When it's not deductible · Life insurance — special rules · Schedule C · Example · Records · IRS sources · Specific lookups · FAQ

 Short answer